digilogistist/NEStonia/readme.txt

  9. Privacy and Shipping.

-    At the BTTD Group, we recognize the importance of safeguarding the personal information of our customers.
+    At the BTTD Group, we recognize the importance of safeguarding the personal information of our customers and donors.
 This Privacy and Shipping Statement outlines our practices regarding data collection, usage, and disclosure in connection with order fulfillment and delivery services.

     a) Data Collection and Use.

-        We collect only the minimum personally identifiable information necessary to fulfill customer orders, including:
+        We collect only the minimum personally identifiable information necessary to fulfill customer/donor orders, including:

             * Full name